Sean Murphy Player Props: Braves vs. Orioles

-The Atlanta Braves, including Sean Murphy (batting .333 in his past 10 games, with a double, three home runs, six walks and 12 RBI), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Truist Park, Saturday at 7:15 PM ET.
+The Atlanta Braves, including Sean Murphy (batting .313 in his past 10 games, with a double, three home runs, six walks and 12 RBI), battle starting pitcher Tyler Wells and the Baltimore Orioles at Truist Park, Sunday at 11:35 AM ET.

-In his last game, he collected four RBI (going 2-for-4 with a home run) against the Orioles.
+In his most recent game he had a hitless showing (0-for-3) against the Orioles.

 Sean Murphy Game Info & Props vs. the Orioles